Home → Payroll Knowledge Book → How do I report a lost check? → Stop payment information

 - A “stop payment” can be placed on a check.
 Because ADP charges a fee to place a stop on a check, Payroll recommends you wait at least 7-10 business days to see if you receive the check or if the check is returned to MI by the post office.
 If a check is returned to MI as undeliverable, it can be re-mailed with a corrected address on it and no fee is involved.

-- If you wish to place a stop on a check, Payroll will need the pay period/pay date, correct mailing address, the check #, and check amount, which you can view in ADP.
-To view your paystubs, follow the directions given in Section 7.2.
+- If you wish to place a stop on a check, Payroll will need the pay period/pay date, correct mailing address, check #, and check amount, which you can view in ADP.
+To view your paystubs, follow the directions given in Chapter 7.2. of this Knowledge Book.

 - If you request a stop on a check, please keep the following in mind:

 - Depending on the reason for the stop, you may be responsible for the stop check fee.